reefer42/Xkaliber-repo/README.md

 8/18/25

-created a non-steam game library shortcut launcher for deckyload. download the shortcut and add as a non steam game to launch decky
+created a non-steam game library shortcut launcher for deckyloader. download the shortcut and add as a non steam game to launch decky

 wget https://github.com/reefer42/Xkaliber-repo/releases/download/Xkaliber/deckymenu.sh